andreeds/cs807-research-tasks/B - The Platform/README.md

 ## Synopsis

-This project is an implementatiob of a Wit app and show all steps of its precesses.
+This project is an implementation of a Wit app and show all steps of its process.
 The objective of our application is to get colour information from voice recognition and change a *html* object with this colour "on the fly."
 The result is **an interactive webpage that "understands'' voice orders and modify its object colour according to the commands of the user**.

 ## Code Example